Meet Dr. Michele Vaughn

 “If You Can Birth a Baby, You Can Birth Your Dreams” is Dr. Vaughn’s first authored book.
-Dr. Vaughn is highly recognized for her drive in the field of higher education and is a three-time award recipient and well-rounded public speaker.
+Dr. Vaughn is highly recognized for her drive in the field of higher education and is a nine-time award recipient and well-rounded public speaker.
 Dr. Vaughn has also collaborated with MTV Networks regarding high school dropouts that included a follow-up appearance on Fox and Friends to discuss the importance of education and the epidemic of high school dropouts.

 Through her personal struggles and set-backs as a single mother, it is her hope that the Teen & Single Mother Resource Center, Inc. will inspire other single moms to pursue their purpose through the power of advanced education and home-ownership, thus advancing the entire family and setting a new precedence for academic identity, within the home setting.